-The Trust and the Local Governing Board shall maintain a 'Register of Pecuniary Interests' that lists the personal interests, financial or otherwise, that could be deemed a potential conflict of interest for any Trustee, Governor, Head Teacher or any other member of staff.
+The Trust and the Local Governing Board shall maintain a 'Register of Pecuniary Interests' that lists the personal interests, financial or otherwise, that could be deemed a potential conflict of interest for any Trustee, Governor, Head Teacher, or any other member of staff who has a financial responsibility such as being a budget holder or having capacity to influence expenditure.
 All Governors and members of staff shall declare in writing if they have a pecuniary interest in a personal capacity in any contract with the school.